RoTour/vibe-prompts/RepositoryImplementation.md

    **3.2.
 Repository Class:**
    - The class must implement the `I[AggregateName]Repository` interface.
-   - **Constructor:** It must accept an optional `Prisma.TransactionClient` for dependency injection, defaulting to a global `prisma` client imported from `$lib/server/prisma/prisma`.
+   - **Constructor:** It must accept a `Prisma.PrismaClient` for dependency injection.
+No default value shoud be provided.
 This ensures testability.
    - **`save` method:**
      - It must use `this.prisma.[aggregateName].upsert` to handle both creation and updates in a single, atomic operation.
      - The `where` clause must use the aggregate's ID.